Piedmont Electric is here for you.

 The Economic Development Partnership of North Carolina (EDPNC) – Check out their COVID-19 Business Relief Resources Guide for a great summation of how your business can prepare during this crisis, including info about small business loans, grants and tax payment extension.

 United States Small Business Administration (SBA) Economic Injury Disaster Loans – The program is designed to help overcome the temporary loss of revenue through low-interest loans with favorable terms of up to $2 million at 3.75 percent interest for small businesses and 2.75 percent for non-profits, repaid over 30 years.
+In addition, here are four other federal loan and grant programs available right now to help business during this crisis:

 Centers for Disease Control and Prevention (CDC) – Interim Guidance for Businesses and Employers